 When you successfully figure out the type and size of the screws on the wheels, then you just need to use the appropriate screwdriver.
 Chances are that your wheels are fastened with hex or regular Phillips screws – that’s most often the case.
 So, all the equipment you need is a set of hex screwdrivers – I’m guessing you already own a few Phillips screwdrivers, because who doesn’t, right?

 Extra Points: If you want to take it a step further, you can add a little loctite to the screw.
-This adds a little plastic type material to the end to ensure it does not vibrate lose with extended use (like walking on French cobble stones for 2 hours!).
+This adds a little plastic-type material to the end to ensure it does not vibrate loose with extended use (like walking on French cobblestones for 2 hours!).

 If your luggage is equipped with in-line skate wheels, there’s a good chance that the wheels are made of silicone.
 One issue that you can have with these is that, over time, little chunks of the wheel will break off, which will prevent them from rolling smoothly.